Seven-run sixth inning propels Mariners to win over White Sox in series finale

 But in the sixth inning, perhaps awakened by a blast of chilled air off the Puget Sound pushing through the openings of T-Mobile Park, the Mariners’ offense, which had been overwhelmed and dominated by the White Sox’s collection of fireballing pitchers in their starting rotation and bullpen, finally showed a pulse and some fight against lefty Dallas Keuchel, who is decidedly not a fireballer.

 Seattle exploded for seven runs in the sixth inning, erasing a three-run deficit and rallying for an 8-4 win over Chicago, avoiding a series sweep.

-Kyle Seager delivered the biggest hit of the inning, a bases-loaded three-run double to left field that cleared the bases.
+The Mariners finish the opening homestand with a 3-3 record.

+“It looked like we were really kind of dead in the water,” manager Scott Servais said.
+“But you look up and we get a rally going and they young guys kind of feed off each other and that’s what we saw on that ending today.”

+Seattle went from being dominated in the first two games to dead in the water in the early inning to departing Seattle with a win.

-Seattle will embark on its first road trip of the season, traveling to Minnesota for a three-game series vs. the Twins.
+The Mariners will embark on their first road trip of the season, traveling to Minnesota for a three-game series vs. the Twins (4-2), who are expected to contend with the White Sox for the American League Central title.

+“Any time you’re starting a road trip, you always want to end on a good term, you want to have a happy flight,” said third baseman Kyle Seager.
+“We got hit with the injury bug a little bit this series so that definitely can deflate you a little bit.
+So having that beginning and pulling this one out, I think that’s a morale booster.”

+It was Seager, who delivered the biggest hit of the inning, a bases-loaded three-run double to left field that cleared the bases.

+But the rally started with pinch hitter Jose Marmolejos, who was batting for an injured Evan White (quad strain), working a walk to start the sixth inning with Seattle trailing 4-1.
+Dylan Moore followed with a bloop single to right field that Adam Eaton fielded cleanly but made a throwing error allowing both runners to get into scoring position.
+Tom Murphy singled off the glove of third baseman Jake Lamb to load the bases.

+White Sox manager Tony LaRussa went to his loaded bullpen and brought in right-hander Matt Foster to face rookie Taylor Trammell, who came into the at-bat 1-for-15 with 10 strikeouts on the season.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.